 Charlie Rose biography

-Journalist.
-Born Charles Peete Rose Jr. on January 5, 1942 in Henderson, North Carolina.
+Journalist Charles Peete Rose, Jr. was born on January 5, 1942, in Henderson, North Carolina.
 After graduating from high school, Rose entered Duke University as a premed student.
 During college, an internship with a senator got Rose interested in politics, and he eventually earned an A.B. in history and a J.D. from Duke's School of Law.

 With little interest in becoming a lawyer, Rose started taking classes at NYU's Graduate School of Business in 1968.
 Though he accepted a job at Bankers Trust, business also failed to hold his interest.
 At the time, his wife was doing research for CBS' 60 Minutes, and Rose became intrigued with the world of broadcast journalism.
 In 1972, he landed his first reporting job with New York's WPIX-TV.